Beaches & Boating

 Back to top of page

-If you enjoy boating, you've come to the right place!
-The City of Cape Coral boasts over 400 miles of quaintly meandering canals, many of which have direct access to the Caloosahatchee River and Gulf of Mexico, offering a wide range of marine activities to boating enthusiasts of all ages.
+The City of Cape Coral boasts over 400 miles of canals, many of which have direct access to the Caloosahatchee River and Gulf of Mexico, offering a wide range of marine activities to boating enthusiasts of all ages.
 When combined with beautiful sunsets, great fishing, and cool breezes, Cape Coral offers a tremendous boating experience.

 The City's waterways, which are overseen by the Marine Services Division of the Parks Recreation Department, can be accessed through the use of five (5) improved public boat ramps including: